AugmentedRealityEntertainment/TowerDefence3D/TD3Dv0.1/Assets/HpbarAssets/HpBar_v1.0/readme.txt

 If the hp bar is not visible set Camera object tag to main camera cause this hp Bar gui is relative to MAIN camera.

+Version: 1.1

+Updates:
+Functions changed to be more atomic.
+Health level is more scalable
+Added "AddHP" and "SubtractHP" functions which allow us to dynamicly change health level w/o loosing current level of hp.